HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

 There are these types of messages :
 -	WELCOME
-     The clients opens the communication and the server sends a welcome message with the possible operations.
+     The client opens the communication and the server sends a welcome message with the possible operations.
 -	CALCULATION <operation, nb1, nb2>
      The clients sends the operation.
 The operation must be in uppercase.
 -	RESULT
-     The servers sends back the result of the calculation, then the clients displays it.
+     The server sends back the result of the calculation, then the client displays it.
 -	OPERATION_NOT_VALID <operation>
      Error response message after a CALCULATION message, if the operation is not covered.
 -   NUMBER_NOT_VALID <nb1, XXXX>